digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/reference/patterns.rst

 However, you would now need a way to create equity instruments without referencing Daml.Finance.Instrument.Equity in your main Daml workflow.
-To do this, you can setup a Script to run a ledger initialisation that will create a factory contract and cast it to the corresponding interface.
+To do this, you can setup a Script to run during ledger initialisation that will create a :ref:`factory contract <module-daml-finance-instrument-equity-factory-96899>` and cast it to the corresponding
+:ref:`interface <module-daml-finance-interface-instrument-equity-factory-97140>`.
 You can then use the factory in your main workflow code to create the instruments.

 When an upgraded instrument comes along, you would need to write code to archive the old factory and create the new one, in order to issue the new instruments.
 However, the Daml code for your workflow